Step 1: Validate

 You’ve established sufficient revenue and scale.
 Your product is proven.
 You have referenceable customers and predictable ARR.
 Perhaps you have informally partnered with complementary product or services companies in a recent deal or via a joint marketing campaign.

 So, you’re ready to dive head first into building out a channel partner program, right?
 You’re a growing software company.
-Isn’t what you’re supposed to do?
+Isn’t that what you’re supposed to do?
 Maybe you’re dreaming about how the partner flywheel will alleviate any new bookings hurdles and open a treasure chest of new ARR.

 …Not so fast.
 Before embarking down the path of building a channel partner program, it’s important to pause, and look at the big picture to understand whether you are indeed ready to (or should) build out a channel partner strategy.
 Investing in the channel is exciting and can pay big dividends for your business, but it comes with its fair share of risk.
 The channel is not a magic bullet, flick of a switch solution.
 Be prepared to invest a great deal of time, money, and effort to get it up and running.
 Partnering is hard work and having the right frameworks in place to build out a sound strategy is key.